"From brokenness to wholeness; trauma to healing; and harm to restoration."

 Purpose and Misson

 The Center for Peacemaking seeks to advance community safety, shared responsibility, and healing through evidence-based programming, multidisciplinary scholarship, and community-wide training.

-The Center seeks to accomplish the goal of equipping people to work for the realization of Shalom by offering traditional graduate and under graduate degrees, degree completion programs, and community service opportunities.
-CPACS is responsible for a variety of activities, including:
+The Center offers traditional graduate and under graduate degrees, degree completion programs, and community service opportunities and is responsible for a variety of activities, including:

 - Coordinating baccalaureate and graduate programs in peacemaking and conflict studies.